-Figure 5 shows mean daily temperatures.
-For unknown reasons, data was lost between March 23 and June 21.
-Monthly graphs displaying the raw 15-minute temperature values are provided following figure 5.
+Figure 9 shows mean daily temperatures.
+Monthly graphs displaying the raw 15-minute temperature values are provided following figure 9.

-Recommendations: Since the loggers are nearing the end of their lifespan, new loggers could be installed in the same locations, plus one upstream of the pond tributary and possibly one in the tributary.
+Recommendations: Since the loggers are nearing the end of their lifespan, new loggers could be installed in the same locations, plus one upstream of the pond tributary and possibly one in the tributary or pond.
 The upstream logger should be placed in a location less likely to get buried in sediment.

-Road construction was taking place on Highway 101 this year, including the stretch of road that crosses Eagle Creek.
-Some runoff was to be reduced to Eagle Creek and instead diverted to a storm water holding pond.
-By continuing monitoring efforts, the opportunity exists to determine how much influence the roadway has on stream temperature before, during, and after construction is complete and runoff is minimized.
+Road construction will be taking place on Highway 101 during 2011 and 2012, including the stretch of road that crosses Eagle Creek.
+Some runoff will be reduced to Eagle Creek and diverted to a storm water holding pond.
+By continuing monitoring efforts, the opportunity exists to determine how much influence the roadway has on stream temperature before, during, and after construction is complete.